• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 [access: 2021.09.29]

-⋄ garrison, Command of the Corps District DOK No. III Grodno, Polish Armed Forces ⋄ St Ignatius Loyola RC military parish — earlier, on 29.08.1929, called up for active service and appointed a reserve chaplain of the Polish Armed Forces, with seniority from 01.02.1929
+⋄ garrison, Corps District OK No. III Grodno, Polish Armed Forces ⋄ St Ignatius Loyola RC military parish — on 20.08.1929, by order of the President of the Republic of Poland, called up from Lat. expeditio generalis (Eng. mass mobilisation) and appointed reserve chaplain of the Polish Army, with seniority from 01.02.1929 and 1st place among the military Roman Catholic clergy, in the rank of captain; on 17.09.1929 commissioned to active service; also: administrator of the military parish

 1928 – 1929